The New York Declaration on Forests (NYDF)

 Achieving the initiatives outcomes could reduce emissions by 4.5-8.8 billion tons per year by 2030 Emission reduction target

-total mitigation of 2500 MtCO2e by 2030 Emission reduction target
+Total mitigation of 2500 MtCO2e by 2030 Emission reduction target

 At least halve the rate of loss of natural forests globally by 2020 and strive to end natural forest loss by 2030 Area target